-- Whistle Blowing/Confidential reporting policies (guidance to staff and volunteers on how they can raise concerns and receive appropriate feedback on action taken when staff have concerns about any adult's behaviour) - Safeguarding and Child Protection policy (including online safety). - School behaviour policy - The names, roles and responsibilities of the designated safeguarding lead and any deputies. - Staff code of conduct
+- Whistle Blowing/Confidential reporting policies (guidance to staff and volunteers on how they can raise concerns and receive appropriate feedback on action taken when staff have concerns about any adult's behaviour) - School's procedures for managing children who are missing from education - Guidance on Safer Working Practices - Safeguarding and Child Protection policy (including online safety). - School behaviour policy

+• The names, roles and responsibilities of the designated safeguarding lead and any deputies.